 MTA, which is the ordinary market.

-MTA International, which is the segment for the trading of shares of non-Italian issuers already listed in other EU regulated markets.
+MTA International, which is dedicated to shares of foreign issuers already traded on other EU regulated market.

-Real estate investment companies segment.
+real estate investment companies segment (REIC).

 Market activity and deals

 285 companies listed on the MTA.

 57 companies listed on the AIM Italia.

 At the end of 2014, the aggregate capitalisation of listed companies reached EUR723 billion, broken down as follows: